rust-lang/rfcbot-rs/README.md

 * `RELEASES_SCRAPE_INTERVAL`: time (in minutes) to wait in between nightly release scrapes
 * `BUILDBOT_SCRAPE_INTERVAL`: time (in minutes) to wait in between buildbot scrapes
 * `SERVER_PORT`: port on which the API server should listen
+* `POST_COMMENTS`: whether to post RFC bot comments on issues -- either `true` or `false`.
+Be very careful setting to true when testing -- it will post comments using whatever account is associated with the GitHub API key you provide.

 ## Database